zerotacg/generic/readme.md

 If you have mounted the volume externally then you can tail it on the host instead.

+## Advice to Publishers

+If you're a games publisher and you'd like LAN parties, gaming centers and other places to be able to easily cache your game updates, we reccomend the following:

+ - If your content downloads are on HTTPS, you can do what Riot have done - try and resolve a specific hostname.
+If it resolves to a RFC1918 private address, switch your downloads to use HTTP instead.
+ - Try to use hostnames specific for your HTTP download traffic.
+ - Tell us the hostnames that you're using for your game traffic.
+We're maintaining a list at [uklans/cache-domains](https://github.com/uklans/cache-domains) and we'll accept pull requests!
+ - Have your client verify the files and ensure the file they've downloaded matches the file they **should** have downloaded.
+This cache server acts as a man-in-the-middle so it would be good to ensure the files are correct.

+ If you need any further advice, please contact us and we'll be glad to help!

 ## Thanks

  - Based on original configs from [ansible-lanparty](https://github.com/ti-mo/ansible-lanparty).